guy-allouche/quartz/content/Rolling Dice.md

 *Example: Richard the Rogue's party is trying to sneak into a cave, past a sleeping Giant.
 Richard makes a Stealth Check, rolling 2d6 and adding his Dexterity (because Dexterity is the default ability for Stealth).
 Instead of rolling his **Advantage** die himself, Richard donates it to Barry, since Barry's Dexterity is rather lacking.*
 ### Attack Rolls
-In DnD 2, you don't separately roll to hit and to deal damage.
+In TnT, you don't separately roll to hit and to deal damage.
 When you make an attack using an ability, you roll 2d6 and add your corresponding ability bonus - this is the damage your attack deals.
 Attacks will always target some kind of defense; your target will reduce the damage they take by their bonus for that defense.

 *Example: Tav the Tactician makes a basic attack with his longsword against a Goblin.
 He uses Strength for his basic attacks, so he'll roll 2d6 and add his +3 Strength bonus, for a total of 10.
 His basic longsword attack targets Armor, so the Goblin will reduce the attack's damage by his +4 Armor bonus, taking 6 damage*